startaiapps/HelloHistory_privacy_policy/Play_Store.md

 ## 📜 Privacy Policy

-**Hello History** is a free app developed by StartAi Apps.
-This SERVICE is provided by StartAi Apps at no cost and is intended for use as is.
+**Hello History** is a free app developed by Sentix Apps.
+This SERVICE is provided by Sentix Apps at no cost and is intended for use as is.

 ### Information Collection and Use